|These colorful flowers are growing close to the house.|

 |A strip of beach on the way to the village.|

-Each time I prepare food, I scrub the counters with hot soapy water before starting and after completed to keep the ants under control.
-Its all a part of life in the tropics and we’ve easily gotten into the routine of taking measures to keep our house feeling clean and as free of insects as possible.
+Each time I prepare food, I scrub the counters with hot soapy water before starting and after completing to keep the ants under control.
+It’s all a part of life in the tropics and we’ve easily gotten into the routine of taking measures to keep our house feeling clean and as free of insects as possible.

 |Ah, once again, we are able to observe the morphology of a bunch of bananas on this blooming pod, as we’d observed while in Madeira 16 months ago.|

 It’s a part of living in the tropics.
 Adapting to the environment in each country we visit is vastly different than our old lives.
 Where we are now in Vanua Levu, Fiji, we are in one of the most remote areas we’ve visited to date.
 And yet, we feel at ease.
 Experience is a powerful teacher.

 With the limited sites to see other than the beautiful natural terrain and vegetation, the fact that we don’t scuba dive or snorkel, our activities will be somewhat limited while living on the island.

 |A common monarch butterfly.|

 With only 14 items listed in TripAdvisor for “things to do” in Savusavu, we anticipate that four will be on our agenda.
 All other activities appear to revolve around scuba diving.